prasannavl/prasannavl.com/content/published/2012/04/pvl-stockplus-custom-rom-for-motorola_05.html.md

 **Note: Please use only the XDA thread for comments, questions, requests and/or suggestions.
 I may not respond to comments here.**

 For those who share my taste and prefer simplicity, enjoy.
-Others, no one's stoping you either. ;-)
+Others, no one's stopping you either. ;-)

-PVL